Trees

 Agapanthus

 Also known as Lily of the Nile or African Lily.
-Dark blue clusters of starry flowers above strap-like foliage add a tropical element to the garden.
+Blue clusters of starry flowers above strap-like foliage add a tropical element to the garden.
 This tough heat-lover is drought tolerant as well as deer and rabbit resistant.
 Unlike other rhizomes, it flowers best under crowded conditions.
-Height and spread of 2-3 feet x 3 feet. $5.
-Not available 2023.
+Height and spread of 2-3 feet x 3 feet. $7.
+Sold out 2024.

 Alstroemeria

 Also known as Peruvian Lily.
 All blooming yellow so far.
 A strong spreader where happy.
 Sun to part shade in a sheltered position.
 They tend to flop, so give them a stake or other support.
 2-3 ft tall and wide. $4.
-5 pots.
+Alas, the January cold spell has taken all of our Astroemerias.
+Look for Alstroemerias again in 2025.

 Spanish Bluebells

 One of the later blooming spring bulbs.
 Nodding lavender-blue flowers add an informal country garden flair.
 These easy-care bulbs naturalize in well-drained soil in woodland settings but also flourish in a range of other growing conditions.
 They go dormant in early summer, all but disappearing, only to make a reappearance the following spring.
 Both drought tolerant and deer resistant.
 1-2 ft tall x 1 ft wide. $2.
-24 pots.
+Sold out 2024.

 Calla Lily

 Also known as Zantedeschia.
 Elegant white blooms for rich, moist, even wet soil beside streams.
 Prefers sun to partial shade so long as the soil doesn’t dry out.
 These evergreen rhyzomes have an architectural quality, growing to 3 ft by 3 ft in the garden.
-They are seldom bothered by deer.
-Not available 2023.
+They are seldom bothered by deer. $5.
+Sold out 2024.

 Crocosmia Lucifer

 Also Known as Montbretia.
 Lucifer has brilliant red flowers arching over pleated, sword-like foliage.
 The most desirable of the Crocosmia-Montbretia family.
 This tall bulbous ornamental reaches a height of 3-4 feet with a spread of 1-2 feet.
 For full sun in well-draining soil.
 Drought tolerant as well as deer and rabbit resistant.
 Attracts hummingbirds and naturalizes well. $4.
-7 pots.
+Alas, the January cold spell has taken all of our Crocosmias.

 Purple Crocus